unquenchedservant/DHV-Session-Timer/readme.md

 # DHV Session Timer
-A quick QT based timer
+A quick QT based timer, with a ding at adjustable intervals.
+Useful for reminding yourself to adjust the temperature on your Dry Herb Vape session.

+This is built using the Solo 3 in mind, and so time and temperature limits are because of that.

 ## Installation
 Should work on most versions of Python 3, but was built with Python 3.13